Love Nest: Plot

-However, Connie's anger is deflected by a newspaper story concerning a Mrs. Frazier, who has been cheated by an "elderly Casanova" believed to be a fugitive named Charley Price based on the description and tactics used.
-Connie and Jim confront Charley, who does not deny his guilt, but assures them that he truly loves Eadie and has just finished his last con.
-When Jim mentions the visit from the FBI agent, Charley starts packing, saying he will send for Eadie later, but the police arrive before he can escape.
-As he is being taken away, Charley reassures Eadie that she is the only woman he has ever loved.
+After a newspaper story fingers Charley as having swindled another old widow, Connie and Jim confront Charley, who does not deny his guilt but assures them that he truly loves Eadie and has just finished his last con.
+When Jim mentions the visit from the FBI agent, Charley starts packing, but the police arrive before he can escape.
+Charley reassures Eadie that she is the only woman whom he has ever loved.

-Charley, who insists on pleading guilty and paying for his crimes, arranges for Jim to get arrested for receiving the $800 from him, as it was part of the money that he took from Mrs. Frazier.
-Jim is infuriated when he is thrown in a cell with Charley, but the older man explains he has been offered $5,000 for a series of articles on his escapades, which he accepted, with the condition that Jim be the one to write them.
-The articles lead to a book, which becomes a best-seller.
+Charley, who wishes to plead guilty and pay the price for his crimes, arranges for Jim's arrest for receiving the $800 from him, as it was part of the money that he had swindled from the old woman.
+Jim is infuriated, but Charley explains that he has been offered $5,000 for a series of articles on his escapades that Jim must write.
+The articles lead to a bestselling book.

-After eighteen months, Charley is released from prison and reunites with Eadie.
-Later, Jim and Connie, who have beautified the apartment building with Jim's royalties, watch in amusement as Eadie and Charley take their infant twin daughters for a walk.
+After 18 months, Charley is released from prison and reunites with Eadie.
+Jim and Connie, who have beautified the apartment building with Jim's royalties, watch in amusement as Eadie and Charley take their infant twin daughters for a walk.